Salamanca ferry

 • 2 Reserved Seating Lounges (with reclining / Pullman seats)

-• Le Bar (fine French wines, cocktails, cold/hot drinks, HDTVs)
+• Le Bar (serving French wines, cocktails, hot and cold drinks, HDTVs)

-• Les Boutiques (two duty-free shops) sell gifts, souvenirs, spirits, wines (large wine cellar), tobaccos, perfumes, cosmetics, leather goods, toys, books, confectionery, refreshments, clothing, cameras, sunglasses, jewelry).
-Special shopping promotions are held on each voyage.
+• Les Boutiques (two duty-free shops) selling gifts, souvenirs, spirits, wines, tobaccos, perfumes, cosmetics, leather goods, toys, books, confectionery, refreshments, clothing, cameras, sunglasses, jewelry.
+Special shopping promotions are offered on each voyage.

-• free Wi-Fi, ATM/cash machine (next to Information Desk / Reception), disabled toilets, Baby Changing Rooms, complimentary Baggage Room
+• Free Wi-Fi, ATM / cash machine (next to Reception), disabled toilets, Baby Changing Rooms, and a complimentary Baggage Room

 Two elevators (passenger lifts positioned forward and aft) access all cabin decks as well as the car decks.

-Sun Deck (Deck 10) is a large outdoor area that doubles as Helideck (helipad) - a helicopter landing platform used in cases of emergency.
-On sundeck can be found canopy-shaded seating areas (round tables with garden armchairs), sunbathing areas (with deckchairs and sun loungers), an outdoor Gym (sports equipment), an outdoor playground for kids.
+Sun Deck (Deck 10) is a large outdoor area that also functions as a Helideck (helipad) – a helicopter landing platform used in emergencies.
+The sundeck features canopy-shaded seating areas (round tables with garden armchairs), sunbathing areas (with deckchairs and loungers), an outdoor gym (sports equipment), and an outdoor playground for children.

-In the Salamanca cruise ship's Lobby Hall (close to the Reception) are located several information kiosks (Internet-connected PC terminals) with touch screens available complimentary to all passengers.
-MS Salamanca is BRITTANY FERRIES' second liner (after Galicia) that offers shipwide VOD service (video-on-demand / movies, radio, TV programming).
-The service is provided via passengers' mobile devices (using the complimentary Wi-Fi) or via the smart HDTVs in the staterooms.
+In the ship's Lobby Hall (near the Reception) are several information kiosks (Internet-connected PC terminals) with touchscreen access available free of charge.
+MS Salamanca is BRITTANY FERRIES' second ship (after Galicia) offering shipwide VOD service (video-on-demand with movies, radio, and TV programming).
+The service is available through passengers' mobile devices using the complimentary Wi-Fi or through smart HDTVs in the staterooms.

-The cruiseferry features a collection of ~1000 artworks, including paintings, sculptures, ceramics, photographs.
-Many artworks were made by Spanish artists.
+The cruiseferry features a collection of approximately 1000 artworks, including paintings, sculptures, ceramics, and photographs.
+Many of the artworks were created by Spanish artists.

-All onboard emergency instructions are displayed in staterooms, on the TV screens and at the ship's assembly stations (aka muster stations).
+All onboard emergency instructions are displayed in staterooms, on TV screens, and at the ship's assembly stations (muster stations).
 Life jackets are issued at the assembly stations.
-In case of emergency, the use of elevators/passenger lifts is forbidden.
+In case of emergency, elevators / passenger lifts must not be used.

 BRITTANY FERRIES cruise deals

-The company offers regularly scheduled ferry services between England and France (travel time on cruise ferries 3-4 hours) and between France and Spain (travel time 20-36 hours).
-The high-speed UK-France service allows the ships to successfully target the UK's "mini cruise" and holiday travel markets.
+The company operates regularly scheduled ferry services between England and France (crossing time on cruise ferries 3–4 hours) and between France and Spain (20–36 hours).
+The high-speed UK–France service allows the company to successfully target the UK's mini-cruise and holiday travel markets.

-Onboard food is predominantly French cuisine and prepared by French chefs.
-All ships have a la carte priced restaurants, self-service cafeteria, selection of bars, live entertainment (singers, magicians, pantomimes for kids), at least one cinema, casino, arcade room, Bureau de Change, baby changing rooms, disabled toilets, Sun Deck areas, free of charge Wi-Fi.
+Onboard food is predominantly French cuisine prepared by French chefs.
+All ships have a la carte restaurants, self-service cafeterias, bars, live entertainment (singers, magicians, children's shows), at least one cinema, casino, arcade room, Bureau de Change, baby changing rooms, disabled toilets, Sun Deck areas, and complimentary Wi-Fi.

-Ships' boutique shops sell at discount prices tobacco and alcohol (budget and premium wines and spirits), as well as luxury brand perfumes and cosmetics, designer jewelry, watches, sunglasses, souvenirs, toys.
+Ships' boutique shops sell tobacco and alcohol (budget and premium wines and spirits), luxury perfumes and cosmetics, designer jewelry, watches, sunglasses, souvenirs, and toys.

-Fun fact is that BRITTANY FERRIES serve annually around 22 tons of langoustines (Norway lobster), 15 tons of smoked salmon, 260 tons of meat, 240,000 English breakfasts, 333,000 liters of beer.
-By onboard sold perfumes, the company is ranked France's 3rd largest perfume retailer.
+A fun fact is that BRITTANY FERRIES serves annually around 22 tons of langoustines (Norway lobster), 15 tons of smoked salmon, 260 tons of meat, 240,000 English breakfasts, and 333,000 liters of beer.
+Based on onboard perfume sales, the company ranks as France's third-largest perfume retailer.

-• Ferry fares are based on departure dates, routes and time (season).
+• Ferry fares are based on departure dates, routes, and season.

-• GBP 35 deposit is required to secure bookings during the peak summer season.
+• A GBP 35 deposit is required to secure bookings during the peak summer season.

-• Summer prices are usually higher.
-Same goes for the weekends and overnight crossings.
+• Summer prices are typically higher, as are weekend and overnight crossings.

-• Departures in the mornings, afternoons and overnights are offered throughout the whole year.
+• Departures in the morning, afternoon, and overnight are offered year-round.

-• Overnight France-Spain crossings are 7 in a week.
+• Overnight France–Spain crossings operate seven times per week.

 Salamanca ferry ship (BRITTANY FERRIES)